D-Raus/pyTSA/README.md

 ## Algorithms
 Time-domain method (pyTSA_TimeDomain function):
 1. Divide the signal into segments corresponding to the different cycles
-2. Interpolate the signals in each segment on the same number of sample
+2. Interpolate the signals in each segment on the same number of samples
 3. Compute the average of all the resampled segments

 Frequency-domain method (py_TSA_fft function):